kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 Experiment 1: Write a program to calculate the sum of digits of a number
 ### 1. Story Outline:
-To find the sum of digits "While loop" is used.The addition of digits of number is calculated with the help of remainder and division operator using while loop.
+To find the sum of digits "While loop" is used.
+The addition of digits of a number is calculated with the help of the remainder and division operator using a while loop.

 ### 2. Story: